camerunhannah/Calculator-CLA/readme.md

 Modular Design: The codebase is organized into distinct modules and classes (e.g., Calculation, Calculator, Operation, OperationFactory, CalculatorConfig, HistoryObserver) following principles like the Single Responsibility Principle and Dependency Inversion.

+Color-Coded Output: The command-line interface uses colors (powered by colorama) to enhance readability, distinguish prompts, results, and various types of messages, making the user experience more intuitive and engaging.

 🔥 Useful Commands Cheat Sheet
 Action